zhouchw5/Python_excel.github.io/README.md

 ## Actual Cases
 _First part for some important modules we should import before programming, like os, pandas as pd, numpy as np, and datetime._
 - The os in my programme is mainly used to join selected files to the defined project path.
 - The numpy is mainly used for the data selection and analysis.
+- We would also import Workbook from openpyxl and import dataframe_to_rows from openpyxl.utils.dataframe.